Robert M. La Follette: House of Representatives

 La Follette was admitted to the state bar association in 1880.
 That same year, he won election as the district attorney for Dane County, Wisconsin, beginning a long career in politics.
 He became a protégé of George E. Bryant, a wealthy Republican Party businessman and landowner from Madison.
 In 1884, he won election to the House of Representatives, becoming the youngest member of the subsequent 49th Congress.
 His political views were broadly in line with those of other Northern Republicans at the time; he supported high tariff rates and developed a strong relationship with William McKinley.
 He did, however, occasionally stray from the wishes of party leaders, as he voted for the Interstate Commerce Act of 1887 and the Sherman Antitrust Act of 1890.
 He also denounced racial discrimination in the Southern United States and favored the Lodge Bill, which would have provided federal protections against the mass disenfranchisement of African Americans in the South.
 Milwaukee Sentinel referred to him as being "so good a fellow that even his enemies like him".
 Views on racial and ethnic matters were not central to La Follette's political thinking.
 His wife was a stronger proponent of civil rights.

 At 35 years old, La Follette lost his seat in the 1890 Democratic landslide.
 Several factors contributed to his loss, including a compulsory-education bill passed by the Republican-controlled state legislature in 1889.
 Because the law required major subjects in schools to be taught in English, it contributed to a divide between the Catholic and Lutheran communities in Wisconsin.
-La Follette's support for the protective McKinley Tariff may have also played a role in his defeat.
+La Follette's support for the protectionist McKinley Tariff may have also played a role in his defeat.
 After the election, La Follette returned to Madison to begin a private law practice.
 Author Kris Stahl wrote that due to his "extraordinarily energetic" and dominating personality, he became known as "Fighting Bob" La Follette.